 What do you do as a Kirk Scholar?

 As a Kirk Scholar, you will take four semesters of Mandarin Chinese in the Fall and Spring.
-After you have completed the courses, you will travel to China for five weeks in the summer to experience the language and culture first-hand.
+After you have completed the courses, you will travel to China for three weeks in the summer to experience the language and culture first-hand.

 (Students with previous Chinese study may also apply to the Kirk Scholars Program and take two semesters of Mandarin Chinese at more advanced levels.)